 The minimum payment on your credit card is calculated based on many different factors, with the main ones being your card balance and your APR.
 If you are carrying a very small balance, then the minimum payment could be a fixed amount like $25.
 However if you are carrying a larger balance, it could be something like 2% of your balance plus the monthly APR costs incurred.

 If you can make the minimum monthly payment on your card, then the good news is that your credit score will not be too negatively impacted.
 However if you consistently carry credit card balances, your credit score will still be poor because it makes you a risky borrower for lenders.
+If you were ever referred to collections, it would dramatically impact your score.

 The bad news if you only make the minimum payment is that it can take a very long time to pay off the existing balance.
 On my recent statement, I saw that if I only made the minimum $113 payment on my balance of $3,000, it would take me 12 years and 10 months to pay off just this bill!
 And that doesn’t include any further purchases that I would make on this card.
 If I incur new charges but don’t pay them off full either, it will start to get ugly very quickly!